azika95/terraform-projects/README.md

 # terraform-projects
-# will create clustered RDS
+# Will create clustered RDS
+# In different inv and each in different regions.